Shadowdrums/ShadowTEAM_LAB/README.md

 ### Graphics and Cooling

-The Zotac Geforce 3060 RTX GPU affords the potential for GPU-accelerated computing tasks.
+The Gigabyte Geforce RTX 4060 Ti GPU affords the potential for GPU-accelerated computing tasks.
 Coupled with seven case fans and a tower cooler, this guarantees that every component maintains optimal temperature ranges.

 ## Laptop as Direct-Attached Storage (DAS) and Windows Server